mckenaliphamr/GoGreen/README.md

 Task 2: Run eQTL to determine correlated SNPs

    SNPs found within the subset of high differential expression represent 0.45% of the original SNP matrix.
+Tassel was utilized to convert the SNP matrix to numerical genotypes.
 This subset of data was then analyzed with MatrixeQTL in order to determine the SNPs most highly correlated to the gene expression values.

 _Experimental Flow_